ilneill/TMB-DataRead/README.md

 - Define some I/O pins.
 - Set things up, including setting the alog comp inputs, the interrupt service routine and the serial port.
 - In the loop, wait to be told of a clock pulse then read in the data.
 Do that until all data is read and then print the temperature.
-- In the Clock Pulse ISR we get the comparitor level and use that to spot rising and falling edges.
+- In the Clock Pulse ISR we get the comparator level and use that to spot rising and falling edges.
 - In the Data Read function we read the ADC level and use that to recognise 0's and 1's.

 # Decoded Temperature Data